politburo/politburo/README.md

 * So many tools try to scratch the itch, but we found that we still had an itch.
 * How come?
   * We don't want centralised configuration servers
     * Why not launch a 100-machine cluster from our laptop?
     * Source of truth should be version controlled.
   * We don't like recipes that are brittle or suffer from bit-rot
     * We want test-driven, self-describing idempotent, dependency based tasks.
     * We don't like having to manage cookbooks
     * Cookbook version hell is not acceptable.
 * Inter-machine dependencies
   * Classic situation: You may need your master node fully configured before your slave can start.
 Examples:
     * NFS master node must be available before you start your NFS clients
     * Hadoop HDFS namenode should be up before job servers can be started
 * Single threading is passe, why not resolve dependencies in parallel?
 * Vendor lock-in sucks, that goes for Cloud providers.
+  * Politburo is written with Fog, should be easy to add support for Cloud providers
+  * Should be able to describe an environment that crosses Cloud provider boundaries
 * We want predictability, at the end of the tool's run we want to know it is in a known state.